sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- A second answer for why do this to ourselves?
+- A second answer for "why do this to ourselves?"
 - developers have "skin in the game"
 - Build more resilient systems
 - Reduce handovers